• Skip to main content

 Compound Annual Growth Rate (CAGR) is used as a measure to calculate average growth rate of an investment.
 By calculating past average return, you can estimate the future rate of return for a longer period of time.

-CAGR gives you a comprehensive idea of your return on investment to compare with other investment options.
+CAGR gives you a comprehensive idea of your return on investment to compare it with other investment options.

-CAGR calculation is very straightforward.
+Compound Annual Growth Rate (CAGR) calculation is very straightforward.
 You need to have your beginning investment value, ending value and number of years to know your average return for a period.

 Investors can compare the CAGR to evaluate how well one stock or investment has performed against others or against the market index.